Dr Lisa Garforth

 2) Utopia, society and sociology.
 What is utopia, and what does it do in and to our thinking about contemporary societies?.
 I've worked extensively on environmental utopianism, particularly in literary and science fictions, but also in relation to other aspects of aesthetics and popular culture.

-I offer the Stage 3 option module Dreamworlds: Society and the Utopian Imagination (please note this module is not running in 2017-18).
+I offer the Stage 3 option module Dreamworlds: Society and the Utopian Imagination (please note: this module is not running in 2017-18).
 It explores peoples' hopes and visions of better ways of living, and asks why they matter both socially and sociologically.
-This academic year I will be co-teaching the Sociology Stage 2 module SOC2058 Understanding Social Change and Transformation with Dr Catherine Degnen, and an MA module on environment and society.
+I have taught sociological theory on modules across all three stages of our programme here at Newcastle, and run an MA module on environment and society.

-I am the degree programme director for LL32 Politics and Sociology.
+I am currently the degree programme director for LL32 Politics and Sociology.
+I'm on research leave Semester 2 2017-18.

 - Kerr A, Garforth L. Affective Practices, Care and Bioscience: a Study of Two Laboratories.
 The Sociological Review 2016, 64(1), 3-20.